dcppc/centillion/src/webapp/pages/help.md

-* `kind` - can be one of "gdoc" (Google Drive file), "issue" (Github issue), "markdown" (Markdown files in Github repositories), "ghfile" (non-Markdown files in Github repositories), "emailthread" (Groups.io email thread), and "disqus" (Disqus comment threads)
+* `kind` - can be one of "gdoc" (Google Drive file), "issue" (Github issue), "markdown" (Markdown files in Github repositories), "ghfile" (non-Markdown files in Github repositories), and "disqus" (Disqus comment threads)

 * `title` - title of the document

-* `owner_name` - the name of the owner of the Google Drive file (permissions/ownership information comes from Google via their API), or the original sender of the Groups.io email thread (this field is not linked to Github items)
+* `owner_name` - the name of the owner of the Google Drive file (permissions/ownership information comes from Google via their API) (this field is not set for Github items)

-* `owner_email` - the email address of the Google Drive file owner (this information is not linked to Github items or Groups.io items)
+* `owner_email` - the email address of the Google Drive file owner (this information is not set for Github items)

 * `github_user` - for Github files and issues, the Github @user is the only info available

 * `content` - the field containing the entire contents of each document

 Documents also have three fields containing date and time information:

 * `created_time` - date and time stamp for when this item was created

 * `modified_time` - date and time stamp for when this item was modified